Last week I introduced you to four fantastic websites that all do a great job of sharing ideas for activities to do with kids:

 And, of course, you can always follow MamaOT on Pinterest for additional actvitiy ideas!
 I pin resources from the above three sources frequently and also have a handful of other sources that knock my socks off.
 Click here to see all of my pinboard and follow along!

 Who are some of your favorite people to follow on Pinterest in order to find great activity ideas for kids?Want more handy tips and tricks to help the kids in your life?
-Then be sure to like Mama OT on Facebook, and follow on Twitter and Pinterest.
-Oh, and subscribe to Mama OT by clicking "Subscribe!" on the homepage so you can receive new posts via email and not miss out on all the great tips published here!
+Then subscribe to Mama OT by clicking "Subscribe!" on the homepage so you can receive new posts via email.
+And be sure to keep up with all of Mama OT's tips and info shared on Facebook, Twitter, and Pinterest!